If you’re a keen cyclist, you’ve probably heard of VO2 max.

 For athletes, the optimal range for males of this age range is over 52.4 and over 41.0 for women.

-As you can see, the difference between the good and optimal ranges isn’t huge because having a higher VO2 max doesn’t automatically make you an athlete.
+As you can see, the difference between the good and optimal ranges isn’t huge, as having a higher VO2 max doesn’t automatically make you an athlete.

 However, training your VO2 max for cycling will improve your overall performance, especially if you can work at the higher end of your range for a sustained period.